quicwg/multipath/draft-ietf-quic-multipath.md

 to the set of active connection IDs belonging to the specified path.

-### Effect of RETIRE_CONNECTION_ID Frame {#retire-cid-close}
+### Effect of MP_RETIRE_CONNECTION_ID Frame {#retire-cid-close}

-Receiving a RETIRE_CONNECTION_ID frame causes an endpoint to discard the resources associated with that Connection ID.
-Specifically, the endpoint should not use the sequence number of the retired Connection ID anymore in any control frames, as the peer will not be able to associate those frames to a path and will therefore ignore them.
-This means an endpoint is also not required to acknowledge any late packets carrying that Connection ID and, hence, it can remove the list of received packets used to send acknowledgements after receiving the RETIRE_CONNECTION_ID frame.
+Receiving a MP_RETIRE_CONNECTION_ID frame causes an endpoint to discard the resources associated with that Connection ID.
+Note that retirement of Connection IDs will not effect the use of Path Identifier for the specific path.
+The list of received packets used to send acknowledgements is also remain uneffected as the packet number space is associated with a path.

 The peer, that sent RETIRE_CONNECTION_ID frame, can keep sending data using the same IP addresses and UDP ports previously associated with